LearnLib/learnlib/README.md

 ## Questions?

-If you have any questions regarding the usage of LearnLib or if you want to discuss new and exiting ideas for future contributions, feel free to use the [Discussions](https://github.com/LearnLib/learnlib/discussions) page to get in touch with the LearnLib community.
+If you have any questions regarding the usage of LearnLib or if you want to discuss new and exciting ideas for future contributions, feel free to use the [Discussions](https://github.com/LearnLib/learnlib/discussions) page to get in touch with the LearnLib community.

 ## Maintainers